-While every other industry is struggling, the influencer marketing industry is thriving.
+While every other industry is struggling, the influencer marketing companies are thriving.
 By 2022, it’s estimated to be worth $15 billion.
 In an ever-expanding industry, social media platforms are constantly trying to stay updated so that they can cater to the creators.

 Facebook Allows Users to Hide “Likes”

-Facebook and Instagram announced a new option that allows users to hide the number of Likes on a post, both for themselves and for the accounts they follow.
+Facebook influencer marketing and Instagram announced a new option that allows users to hide the number of Likes on a post, both for themselves and for the accounts they follow.

 Instagram head Adam Mosseri said hiding Likes could reduce users’ stress and anxiety.